 Ashley has also been an experiential educator and learning specialist for students at a therapeutic boarding school.
 Ashley believes in the value of making connections across a broad range of subjects and bringing learning theory into the classroom to make curriculum relevant and meaningful.

 He lives in Salt Lake City with his wife and two young sons.
 They enjoy being on rivers, rock climbing, and playing in Utah’s red rock canyons.

-Fun Fact about Ashley: He is a professional river guide on the Colorado River and the Middle Fork of the Salmon River.
+Fun Fact about Ashley: He was a professional river guide on the Colorado River and the Middle Fork of the Salmon River.